NiREvil/vless/README.md

 > [!NOTE]
 >
-> Only for Xray Core
+> Only for using in clients with Xray Core
 >
 > These configs are completely **Serverless** and are designed to work seamlessly with just a few DNS servers.
 > You can enjoy lightning-fast loading speeds for YouTube videos, Twitter, and web browsing.
 >
-> Just remember, because there's no server, **your IP address won't be changed.**
+> Just remember, because there's no server, **your IP address won't be changed!**
 > Happy streaming! </br>

 **tlshello [[GFW]]**